Givental's non-linear Maslov index on lens spaces

-On the set of 1-parameter families of conical generating functions we consider the smallest equivalence relation under which two such families are equivalent if they differ by stabilization or by a 1-parameter family of fibre preserving conical homeomorphisms that restrict to diffeomorphisms on neighborhoods of the fibre critical points.
+On the set of 1-parameter families of conical generating functions we consider the smallest equivalence relation under which two such families are equivalent if they differ by stabilization or by a 1-parameter family of fibre preserving conical homeomorphisms that restrict to diffeomorphisms on neighborhoods of the fibre critical points other than the origin.